Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 }
 ```

-Alternatively, you can wrap multiple coroutines in a `withContext()` block to apply a dispatcher to all of them.
+Alternatively, you can use a `withContext()` block to run all code in it on a specified dispatcher.

 The following example runs on `Dispatchers.Default`, which is optimized for CPU-intensive operations like data processing: